HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 > Note 1: If you need to change your theme after views are instantiated you will need to call `recreate()` to inflate the views again with the new theme.

-> Note 2: Notice how the dots are replaced with underscores when accesing the theme from the resources. `Theme.MyApp.Alternative` in the themes.xml will be  `Theme_MyApp_Alternative` in your Activity or Fragment.
+> Note 2: Notice how the dots are replaced with underscores when accessing the theme from the resources. `Theme.MyApp.Alternative` in the themes.xml will be  `Theme_MyApp_Alternative` in your Activity or Fragment.

 > Check it live in the companion app: [ThemeAlternativeFragment.kt](https://github.com/HugoMatilla/Android-Design-System-and-Theming-Colors/blob/master/app/src/main/java/com/hugomatilla/android_theming_colors/ThemeAlternativeFragment.kt)